patcon/vagrant_graylog2/README.md

     http://localhost:8081

-Now, you can create your first user in the webinterface.
+Now, you can create your first user in the webinterface.</br>
 To get log messages into the Graylog2 server just redirect your syslog to UDP localhost:1514.